joshimitsu81/ShakePoke/README.md

 ## Running
  - **Prerequisite:** *Use OpenJDK JRE 14 or newer.*
  - Ensure the JRE PATH is correctly set up.
- - Ensure the library gson-2.8.6.jar is included in the Java runtime classpath.
+ - Ensure the library gson-2.8.6.jar is included in the Java runtime CLASSPATH.
  - Navigate to the working directory.
   - To run Shakespokev2:
     `java Shakespokev2 <pokemon_name> <version_name> <language_name>`